khimo/khimo.github.io/bli-guides/_ideas/halo-clock-weather.md

 end
 ~~~

 The macro begins by checking the clock's state and getting the day, month, hour and minute values.
-Sometimes these numbers end with a "!" symbol from the state so we remove them in the next two lines.
 If the hour or minute is below 10 we add a 0 so that we always get 2 digits.
 Then the only thing missing is to set the button text with "hour:minute" and we add "day/month" to the subtitles.
 Just to give it a "clock" feel we can add the last command which will set the state of the wheel to the current hour, as the wheel accepts values from 0 to 100 we convert the numbers so that it goes from 0 to 12.

 ## WEATHER